Magnesium: The Complete Guide To This Magical Mineral

 Magnesium toxicity is rare, but it can occur if you take supplements without consulting your doctor first.
 Symptoms of magnesium toxicity include dizziness, diarrhea, nausea, and vomiting.
 If you experience any of these symptoms, stop taking supplements immediately and speak to your doctor right away.

-Magnesium citrate is a magnesium supplement that is used to treat a deficiency.
+Magnesium citrate is one magnesium supplement that is used to treat a deficiency.
 It’s basically magnesium bound to citric acid and is used as a dietary supplement.

 Magnesium Health Benefits